 Mission & History

-The NorthWest Academic Computing Consortium comprises colleges, universities, and other non-profit organizations in the Pacific Northwest and nearby areas.
-Founded in 1987, NWACC’s mission is to foster communication and collaboration among its member institutions on the development and use of advanced technology for instruction, research, and administrative operations.
+The NorthWest Academic Computing Consortium comprises colleges, universities, and other education-related non-profit organizations in the Pacific Northwest and nearby areas.
+NWACC’s mission is to foster communication and collaboration among its member institutions, cultivate technology leaders, share professional expertise, and enhance the use of technology for instruction, research, and operations.

 History